AntoninLoubiere/WebDiakoluo/syncServer/protocols/protocol-1.0.md

  - modified: the date of modification (to set, unix timestamp)
  - override: say if the user allow: (boolean, optional, default value: false)
  - test: the test to set
+If it is the new page,
+ - id: optional, the id that the user want, if authorized
+ - renameFrom: if the share is rename, the test id renamed

 #### Response
 The server should respond with a result code: [200](#200---OK) or an error.
 If there is a conflict and the override fields is set to true, the server could respond with "CONFLICTS" (case insensitive) the client should show a warning dialogue.
 The server should respond the test id..